Accelerated Rydberg electromagnetically induced transparency quantum memory via shortcuts to adiabaticity: Results and Discussion

 Figure~\hyperref[fig3]{3(a)} illustrates the pulse sequence and signal-field dynamics under the conventional EIT-based optical storage protocol with a writing time of $T=500$~ns.
 As shown in Fig.~\hyperref[fig3]{3(a-i)}, an adiabatic pulse-control strategy is employed: during the writing stage, the signal field enters the atomic medium while the control field is initially turned on.
 As the control field gradually decreases, the photonic excitation is coherently mapped onto the collective Rydberg spin-wave of the atomic ensemble, which corresponds to the storage of the signal photons.
 By solving the Maxwell--Schr\"{o}dinger equations, we obtain the temporal evolution of the signal field, shown in Fig.~\hyperref[fig3]{3(a-ii)}.
 During the writing process (at approximately $T_{\mathrm{writing}} = 500$~ns), a fraction of the signal field is not fully converted into spin-wave excitations owing to the finite optical depth and residual non-adiabatic effects, resulting in direct leakage through the medium.
-After a controlled storage interval, the control field is switched on again during the readout stage, and the stored spin-wave excitation is converted back into a propagating optical field.
-Due to the phase-matching condition, the retrieved signal is emitted along the original propagation direction.
-To examine the effect of shortening the writing time, Fig.~\hyperref[fig3]{3(b)} shows the same conventional EIT protocol with a reduced writing time of $T_{\mathrm{writing}}=250$~ns.
-The pulse sequence is displayed in Fig.~\hyperref[fig3]{3(b-i)}, and the corresponding retrieved signal field is shown in Fig.~\hyperref[fig3]{3(b-ii)}.
-Compared with the 500~ns case, the retrieved signal becomes noticeably weaker when the pulse duration is shortened.
-This reduction arises because rapid temporal variation violates the adiabatic condition, resulting in a significant transient population in the intermediate state.
-As a result, a considerable fraction of the signal excitation is lost through spontaneous scattering from the intermediate state, rather than being coherently mapped onto the collective atomic spin wave.
+After a controlled storage interval, the control field is switched on again during the retrieval stage, and the stored spin-wave excitation is converted back into a propagating optical field.
+Due to the phase-matching condition, the retrieved signal is emitted along the original propagation direction. {We evaluate the storage performance using the quantum memory storage efficiency defined as~\cite{Reim2010,PhysRevLett.107.053603,Wang2019}